Christmas banner 778 x 150 px

 Why Release a Folding iPhone?

-When you look at the pace of the iPhone’s technological change, the overall design of the iPhone hasn’t changed much in the past decade, and I think consumers are getting a bit bored of a simple black rectangle.
-That’s not to say Apple’s phones aren’t getting better each year–of course they are–but consumers are increasingly looking for new, unique experiences with their everyday devices, and are beginning to see foldables, or even dumb phones, as a path forward.
+When you look at the pace of the iPhone’s technological change, the overall design of the iPhone hasn’t changed much in the past decade, and I think consumers are getting a bit bored of a simple black (or orange) rectangle.
+That’s not to say Apple’s phones aren’t getting better each year–of course they are–but consumers are increasingly looking for new, unique experiences with their everyday devices, and may see see foldables, or even dumb phones, as a path forward.

-I wouldn’t ever expect Apple to launch a dumbified iPhone, but a foldable is a very attractive way to revamp the iPhone lineup—as is the thinner Air model.
+I wouldn’t ever expect Apple to launch a dumbified iPhone, but a foldable is a very attractive way to revamp the iPhone lineup.

 In fact, Apple’s been working on the Fold, in one shape or another, for almost 10 years.
 The tech giant patented a foldable design (something closer to a clamshell than the current book-style fold) back in 2016, and has iterated on it for some time.